danielbyiringiro/danielbyiringiro/README.md

 ## About Me

-<p> I'm a <b>Junior Machine Learning Engineer</b> with a year of experience building models and APIs in Python (Pytorch, Numpy, Scikit-learn) and integrating them with modern frontend libraries such as Streamlit and Flask.
-While my primary focus is machine learning, I'm equally decent in frontend engineering and backed engineering and have hands-on experience creating seamless integrations between backend services and user interfaces. </p>
+<p> I'm a <b>Backend Engineer</b> with two years of experience building scalable APIs and server-side applications using PHP, Python (Flask, FastAPI), and Next.js.
+I have a strong grasp of backend architecture, database design, and API integration, and I’m experienced in creating seamless connections between frontend interfaces and backend services. </p>
 <p>
-    I have interests in <b>Computer Vision</b> and <b>Natural Language Processing</b>.
-Looking forward to collaborating on any project related in these two primary fields and more.
+     I'm particularly interested in designing clean, maintainable systems that power reliable user experiences.
+Open to collaborating on impactful backend projects that solve real-world problems.
 </p>

 ## GitHub Analytics